RobotGhost/Ubuntu-x205ta/ubuntu-install-x205ta.md

 **Install Ubuntu as usual.**

-Set the new install to boot with 32bit grub
+Setting up the new install to boot with 32bit grub
 ---

 The newly installed system does not have a 32-bit bootloader installed.
 If you attempt to boot, it will likely go straight to the BIOS menu.
 To get to Ubuntu, the following must be done: